AlienWolfX/UZ801-USB_MODEM/README.md

 <details>
 <summary>Instructions</summary>

-1. Check if ADB is enabled.
-If "adb devices" does not show any devices, open [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html) to enable ADB.
-2. Download the file using: `wget https://download.wvthoog.nlopenstick-uz801-v3.0.zip`.
+1. Download the file using: `wget https://download.wvthoog.nlopenstick-uz801-v3.0.zip`.
-3. Extract the zip file.
+2. Extract the zip file.
-4. For Linux, run `./flash.sh`; for Windows, run `./flash.bat`.
+3. For Linux, run `./flash.sh`; for Windows, run `./flash.bat`.
-5. Wait for the script to execute.
+4. Wait for the script to execute.
-6. Done, All basic functions should now work.
+5. Done, All basic functions should now work.
 Configure the device for your chosen use case.

 For more information visit [Wim van 't Hoog](https://wvthoog.nl/openstick/) blog
 </details>